 • Jean-Pierre Lamoure.
-This evaluation was based on the fact that Mr Lamoure was a Group employee and that he is currently Chairman of Soletanche Freyssinet, a wholly owned subsidiary of VINCI.
+This evaluation was based on the fact that Mr Lamoure was an employee of Soletanche Freyssinet, a wholly owned subsidiary of VINCI.
+The Board of Directors has noted, however, that Mr Lamoure no longer performs any operational functions within the VINCI Group.